Dragyn85/PerformanceTestCustomUpdateCalls/README.md

-# PerformanceTestCustomUpdateCalls
+# Performance Test Custom Update Calls
-This is an extended version of my friend AlMartson project about unity update calls performance fix.
+This is an extended version of my friend AlMartsons project about unity update calls that works fine with a few components to update, but as the component count grows the performance will suffer.
-Main idea is avoiding Unity’s own update method if you are running many Monobehaviours at the same time by implimenting a update manager.
+Main idea is to impliment an update manager who calls that update all your other scripts.
+You must also remove the empty Update method inside the MonoBehaviours or they will still be called and slow down your project.

+Taking control of your Updates this way is a good idea as you can easily extend the way your game is updated, you can, for instance, make more Update's with different intervals saving even more performance.

-The original projects manager is using an array of modified Monobehaviours that it cycles through with an for loop each update.
-The manager calls a update method on each element.
+The "original project" was using an array of modified Monobehaviours that it cycles through with an for loop each update.
+The manager calls an update method on each element.
 Initially I wanted to try different approaches about the update manager for example using listeners.
-But also decided to update it with diffrent tests.
+But also decided to update it with diffrent tests and make it more easily extended.

 Current tests:
 - Unity Update